fernandohackbart/ansible-pxe-centos/README.md

 virsh start pxe
 ```

-# execute Ansible playbook to configure the server
+# Execute Ansible playbook to configure the server

 ## Adjust the hosts file to the environment you plan to use
 The hosts_names is a list of guest to be installed, the mac addresses should match with the parameter ` --network network=pxe-net,model=virtio,mac=52:54:00:e2:87:5c` in the `virt-install`